onlinemediagroup/ocaml-usbmux/README.md

 $ opam pin add usbmux . -y
 ```

+Soon I will have this on `opam` itself, so you'll be able to do:
+`opam install usbmux`

 This should install both the command line tool gandalf and the usbmux
 OCaml library.